 Tuesday Torah Study

-With Adath Clergy, Staff & Guests • Every Tuesday • 12-1 pm • Zoom link • Free Study the weekly parasha (Torah portion).
-2023-24 Dates: 10/3, 10/10, 10/24, 10/31, 11/7, 11/14, 11/21, 11/28, 12/5, 12/12, 12/19, 1/2, 1/9, 1/16, 1/23, 1/30, 2/6, 2/13, 2/20, 2/27, 3/5, 3/12, 3/19, 3/26, 4/2, 4/9, 4/16, 5/7, 5/14, 5/21, 5/28.
-NO SESSION: Oct 17, Dec 26, April 23 & 30.
-To join by phone, dial: 312.626.6799 Meeting ID: 953 845 093 |
+With Adath Clergy & Guest Teachers • Every Tuesday • 12-1 pm • Zoom link • Free Study the weekly parasha (Torah portion).
+To join by phone, dial: 312.626.6799 Meeting ID: 953 845 093 Summer 2024: Study group is on summer break and will resume in the fall. |

 Mussar

-With Ofer Geller, Rabbi Kravitz, Hope Melton, and Heidi Schneider • Days/dates & times vary, click here for class and registration information Dive into Mussar practice!
+With Ofer Geller, Rabbi Kravitz, Hope Melton, Barbara Rubin Greenberg and Heidi Schneider • Days/dates & times vary, click here for class and registration information Dive into Mussar practice!
 Enrich your life by listening to your inner middot (soul traits).
 You'll explore a spiritual path of contemplative exercises and text study to help create personal transformations and deepen your connection with yourself, community, and God. |

 Downtown Study Group

 With Rabbi Harold Kravitz & Riv Ellen Prell Interested?
-Contact Anna Simon at annas@adath.net. |
+Contact Anna Simon at [email protected]. |

 Soul Sisters - a Feminist Beit Midrash

-With Hazzan Joanna Dulkin • Monthly Thursdays • 10:30 am-12 pm • Hybrid (in-person at Adath & on Zoom) • Free • Zoom link Many of us have heard, told and retold the tales of our fearless matriarchs.
+With Hazzan Joanna Dulkin Many of us have heard, told and retold the tales of our fearless matriarchs.
 The Torah is full of women—but not all of them are recognized to the same level as their male counterparts.
 What's up with that?
 In our ongoing study of Biblical women through a feminist sense, we explore the stories behind the stories, examining both ancient and modern midrashim (commentary and stories) to pull Biblical women out of the shadows of the text and center them in the narrative.
 Through engaging discussion and sharing from our own lives, we strive to more fully understand these Biblical women, and ourselves.
 All genders welcome.
-2023-24 Dates: Coming Soon To join by phone, dial: 312.626.6799 Meeting ID: 817 4600 9316 |
+Summer 2024: Class is on summer break and will resume in the fall. |

 Intro to Judaism

-With Adath, Beth El, and Sharei Chesed clergy • Tuesdays • 7:30-9 pm • In-person at Beth El, Sharei Chesed & Adath • $50/individual, $75/couple Open to Jews, people of other faiths or no faith, and those considering conversion.
+Open to Jews, people of other faiths or no faith, and those considering conversion.
 The rabbis of Adath Jeshurun, Beth El and Sharei Chesed Synagogues jointly offer this class.
 Every participant must have a sponsoring rabbi to meet with initially.
-Optional: Hebrew Reading (see below for class information).
-2023-24 program has already started.
-Contact Anna Simon at annas@adath.net with questions or to inquire about a future session. |
+Optional: Hebrew Reading (see below for information).
+2023-24 class has ended.
+Contact Anna Simon at [email protected] with questions or to inquire about a future class. |

 Hebrew Reading (for Students in the Intro to Judaism Class)

-Tuesdays • 6:30-7:30 pm • In-person at Beth El, Sharei Chesed & Adath • $125/individual or $160/couple • Registration available to people taking Introduction to Judaism Learn phonetic Hebrew reading and home-based prayer skills (blessings for foods, Shabbat home rituals, etc.), plus some frequently used modern Hebrew terms.
-2023-24 Dates: Class will run fall through spring. |
+Learn phonetic Hebrew reading and home-based prayer skills (blessings for foods, Shabbat home rituals, etc.), plus some frequently used modern Hebrew terms.
+2023-24 class has ended.
+Contact Anna Simon at [email protected] about future classes. |

 Adult Haftarah Refresher

 With Bev Fishman • Free Interested in refreshing your Haftarah reading skills?
-Contact Anna Simon at annas@adath.net. |
+Contact Anna Simon at [email protected]. |

 Beginning Torah Reading for Adults